arya-advaith/tccm-homeworks_trinity-Jia_Sheng-Dimitra_Fylaktopoulou-Arya_Advaith-/README.md

 Test files.

-The Molecular dynamics for the 3 Argon atoms viewed in Jmol are as follow:
+The Molecular dynamics for the 3 Argon atoms viewed in Jmol after 1000 steps are as follow:

 Initial Coordinates